-This is an incredibly rich and deeply flavored bowl of chili.
+This New Mexico Chili is an incredibly rich and deeply flavored bowl of soup.
 It gets its flavor from New Mexico Hatch Chiles and Poblano peppers.
 An additional layer of goodness comes from using a full-flavored New Mexico or Mexican Beer.

 Anthony Bourdain’s New Mexico Beef Chili Recipe: